clemauyeung/User-Centered-Web-Design/Meeting2.md

 - Decide who the competitors are and which ones to use for competitive analysis
 - Fill out as much of the Project Plan as we can

-## Summarize and synthesize research notes
+## Summarize and Synthesize Research Notes

 ![Affinity diagramming themes](/images/meeting2-affinity1.jpg)